renevdzee/Home-Assistant-Luxtronik/README.md

 This not meant to be the final repo for the Component / Platforms, just for others to test the custom_component.

-copy the `luxtronik.py` file , the `sensor` and the `binary_sensor` folders with their contents into your custom_components directors.
+copy the `luxtronik` folder with its contents into your custom_components directory.

 ```
 ├── binary_sensor